 - Receipt from junkyard dealer indicating the vehicle description and the date of disposal

 Motor vehicles that do not have a current Connecticut registration are subject to personal property tax.
 Complete the Declaration of Personal Property for Motor Vehicles and return to the Assessor's Office by Nov 1 annually.

 Motor Vehicle Assessment Appeals

 Automobile owners who wish to appeal the assessment on their vehicles must appear at the September meeting of the Board of Assessment Appeals.
-The meeting will be held on Thursday, September 13th, 2018, from 5:00 to 7:00 p.m. in the Gisborne Room, located on the first floor of Town Hall.
+The next meeting will be held in September 2019 in the Town Hall.
 No appointment is necessary.